omar-sherif9992/Query-Optimization/Schemas Solution/Schema3/Query7.md

 - The Execution time was changing by 10 Ms in each Execution which is considered high and I can't take it as a measurable Metric because it was Linux (Ubuntu) Operating System performance and I took permission from Prof. Wael as do not take it as my main objective I take the Overall Cost and Compare it .

+- I removed the primary constraint to be able to remove the already built in B-tree index to simulate no-inices behavior (I asked Prof.).

 ### Original Query

 ```